9 The Scientific Method in AI Research

 9.9.2 9.2 Test-Set Tuning and Cherry-Picking

 Two related errors corrupt the inference from result to claim.
-Test-set tuning, discussed in Section 4, lets repeated evaluation on held-out data quietly turn it into a second validation set, biasing the estimate upward.
+Test-set tuning, analyzed quantitatively in Section 9.4.2, lets repeated evaluation on held-out data quietly turn it into a second validation set, biasing the estimate upward by roughly \(\sigma\sqrt{2\ln k}\) after \(k\) peeks.
 Cherry-picking selects favorable outcomes after the fact: the best of many seeds, the subset of benchmarks where the method wins, the qualitative examples that flatter the system.
 Both errors share a structure, namely selection after observing results, and both are countered by pre-registration of the evaluation plan, reporting of all runs and all benchmarks attempted, and separation of exploratory analysis from confirmatory claims.
 The exploratory phase is where hypotheses are generated by looking; the confirmatory phase tests a frozen hypothesis on untouched data, and only the latter supports a published claim.

 9.9.3 9.3 The Garden of Forking Paths